atomvm/AtomVM/doc/src/atomvm-internals.md

 AtomVM is an abstract machine designed to implement the BEAM instruction set, the 170+ (and growing) set of virtual machine instructions implemented in the Erlang/OTP BEAM.

-> Note that there is no abstract specification of the BEAM abstract machine and instruction set.
+> Note.
+There is no abstract specification of the BEAM abstract machine and instruction set.
 Instead, the BEAM implementation by the Erlang/OTP team is the definitive specification of its behavior.

 At a high level, the AtomVM abstract machine is responsible for: